Andree37/zsh-navigator/README.md

 3. Depending on the mode:
    - TMUX Mode: Opens or switches to a `tmux` session.
    - CD Mode: Navigates to the selected directory in your terminal.

-## Example Workflow

-### TMUX Mode
-1. Trigger the navigator (manually or with a keybinding).
-2. Select a project using `fzf`.
-3. The plugin starts or switches to a `tmux` session for the project.

-### CD Mode
-1. Trigger the navigator (manually or with a keybinding).
-2. Select a project using `fzf`.
-3. The terminal switches to the selected directory.